lucrae/Jedy.jl/docs/src/examples.md

 ## The Prisoner's Dilemma

+The [Prisoner's Dilemma](https://en.wikipedia.org/wiki/Prisoner%27s_dilemma) is a staple problem in game theory.
+Two agents must choose to either defect or cooperate with the other, without knowing the others' choice, where defecting when the other cooperates provides the highest reward `T` and lowest `S` to the other, but both defecting provides a low reward `P`, and both cooperating provides a decent reward `R` such that `T > R > P > S`.
+The key insight from analysing behaviour in the prisoner's dilemma is that agents will tend to defect instead of cooperate as the [Nash Equilibrium](https://en.wikipedia.org/wiki/Nash_equilibrium), even though this will result in an overall worse payoff in the end than cooperation.
+This is of fundamental interest to the study of how unoptimal consequences of cooperation/defection in the real world can occur.

-We can use Jedy to simulate agents playing the repeated [Prisoner's Dilemma](https://en.wikipedia.org/wiki/Prisoner%27s_dilemma) and an evolutionary process to see the success of defecting vs. cooperating.
+We can use Jedy to simulate agents playing the repeated [Prisoner's Dilemma](https://en.wikipedia.org/wiki/Prisoner%27s_dilemma) with an evolutionary process to see the success of defecting vs. cooperating.

 ### 1. Define population